backstage/backstage/.changeset/nasty-pens-march.md

 '@backstage/plugin-org-react': patch
 ---

 Bug fixes and adding the possibility to add a default value.
-Fixes: Vertical size jump on text entry, left align for text, selecting a value closes the popup, autofocus on the popup when opening
+Fixes: Vertical size jump on text entry, left align for text, selecting a value closes the popup, auto focus on the popup when opening